Gustavo Gutiérrez: Foundations of liberation theology

-When he returned to Peru, Gutiérrez began to formulate his understanding of Latin American "reality" – the foundation and driving force of Latin American liberation theology.
-He states: "I come from a continent in which more than 60% of the population lives in a state of poverty, and 82% of those find themselves in extreme poverty."
+When he returned to Peru in the late 1950s, Gutiérrez began to formulate his understanding of Latin American "reality" – the foundation and driving force of Latin American liberation theology.
+He wrote: "I come from a continent in which more than 60% of the population lives in a state of poverty, and 82% of those find themselves in extreme poverty."
 Gutiérrez focused his efforts on the rediscovery of love thy neighbor as the central axiom of Christian life.
-He felt the European theology he had studied did not reflect the oppressive material conditions in Latin America.
-In 2003, Gutiérrez reminisced that his "parishioners in Lima would... teach me volumes about hope in the midst of suffering".
-This relationship with Christianity would inspire his book On Job, published in 1987.
+He contended that the European theology he had studied did have relevance to the oppressive material conditions in Latin America.
+In 2003, Gutiérrez reminisced that his "parishioners in Lima would ... teach me volumes about hope in the midst of suffering".
+The relationship of suffering with Christianity would inspire his book On Job, published in 1986.
+In his parish ministry, Gutiérrez was at one time pastor of the Iglesia Cristo Redentor (Church of Christ the Redeemer) in Rímac, Peru.

-An outline of Gutiérrez's theological proposal was drafted in his conference "Towards a Theology of Liberation" during the Second Meeting of Priests and Laity in Chimbote, Peru, between 21 and 25 July 1968.
-In this proposal, he cites on multiple occasions Vatican II's Gaudium et Spes and Paul VI's Populorum Progressio.
+Gutiérrez drafted an outline of his theological proposal at the conference "Towards a Theology of Liberation" during the Second Meeting of Priests and Laity in Chimbote, Peru, between 21 and 25 July 1968.
+In this proposal, he cited on multiple occasions Vatican II's Gaudium et spes and Paul VI's Populorum progressio.
 To Gutiérrez, the source of the problems of Latin America was the sin manifested in an unjust social structure.
 His solution to this problem was to emphasize the dignity of the poor by prioritizing the glory of God present in them.
-This perspective would be refined over the next five years, until Gutiérrez published A Theology of Liberation in 1973.
+This perspective would be refined over the next three years, until Gutiérrez published A Theology of Liberation in 1971.

-Latin American liberation theology thus emerged as a biblical analysis of poverty.
-Gutiérrez distinguished two forms of poverty: a "scandalous state" and a "spiritual childhood."
+Largely as a result of his work, Latin American liberation theology thus emerged as a biblical analysis of poverty.
+Gutiérrez distinguished two forms of poverty: a "scandalous state" and a "spiritual childhood".
 He noted that, while the former is abhorred by God, the second is valued.
 Gutiérrez identified that each form of poverty was present in Latin America, wherein one hungers for bread and for God.
 It is only through the manifestation of a committed faith that the purposes of God can be manifested to man, regardless of the color or social class under which he was born.
 Liberation theology insists on prioritizing the gift of life as the supreme manifestation of God.

-Gutiérrez asserts that his understanding of poverty as a "scandalous state" is reflected in Luke's beatitude "Blessed are you poor, for the kingdom of God is yours", whereas his interpretation of it as "spiritual childhood" has precedent in Matthew's verse, "Blessed are the poor in spirit, for theirs is the kingdom of Heaven".
-He argues that there are forms of poverty beyond economic.
+Gutiérrez asserted that his understanding of poverty as a "scandalous state" is reflected in Luke's beatitude "Blessed are you poor, for the kingdom of God is yours", whereas his interpretation of it as "spiritual childhood" has precedent in Matthew's verse, "Blessed are the poor in spirit, for theirs is the kingdom of Heaven".
+He argued that there are forms of poverty beyond economic.